Algorithmic aspects of arithmetical structures: Abstract

-This article is divided in two parts.
-In the first part we present an algorithm that computes arithmetical structures on a square integer non-negative matrix $L$ with zero diagonal.
+We present an algorithm that computes arithmetical structures on a square integer non-negative matrix $L$ with zero diagonal.
 In order to do this we introduce a new class of Z-matrices, which we call quasi $M$-matrices.
-We recall that arithmetical structures on a matrix $L$ are solutions of the polynomial Diophantine equation

-In the second part, the ideas developed to solve the problem over matrices are generalized to a wider class of polynomials, which we call dominated.
-In particular the concept of arithmetical structure is generalized on this new setting.
-All this leads to an algorithm that computes arithmetical structures of dominated polynomials.
-Moreover, we show that any other integer solution of a dominated polynomial is bounded by a finite set and we explore further methods to obtain them.

 { \textbf{Keywords:} Arithmetical structures, Diophantine equation, $M$-matrix, Hilbert's tenth problem.}

 { \textbf{AMS Mathematical Subject Classification 2020:} Primary 11D72,11Y50; Secondary 11C20,15B48}